 About

-My practice unfolds through long-term artistic projects that return to existing images—not to document reality, but to interrogate how reality is visually constructed, inherited, and internalized.
-I approach the image not as a neutral record of what happened, but as an active force that continues to act upon the world—and upon us.
+My practice unfolds through long-term artistic projects that sometimes return to existing images — not to document reality, but to interrogate how reality is visually constructed, inherited, and internalized.
+I approach the image not as a neutral record of what happened, but as an active force that continues to act upon the world — and upon us.

 Author, curator, member of the Akademie der Künste in Berlin | Former President of the European Graduate School in Saas Fee, Switzerland.